Germán Busch: 1934 coup d'état

 The course of the Chaco War did not bode well for Bolivia.
 By November 1934, conflicts between President Salamanca and Commander-in-Chief of the Armed Forces Enrique Peñaranda had reached their breaking point.
 On 26 November, Salamanca dismissed Peñaranda in favor of General José Leonardo Lanza.
 The following day, Salamanca personally arrived at the military headquarters in Villamontes to relieve Peñaranda of his duties.
 On that day, sectors of the military loyal to Peñaranda, which included Colonel David Toro, Oscar Moscoso, and Germán Busch, decided to resist the order and constructed a plot to rebel against the president.

 Troops were extracted directly from the front lines a mere twelve kilometeres away.
-Under the command of Busch himself, soldiers armed with rifles and machines guns surrounded and pointed cannons at the chalet where President Salamanca was residing.
+Under the command of Busch himself, soldiers armed with rifles and machine guns surrounded and pointed cannons at the chalet where President Salamanca was residing.
 The elderly president was arrested with the army chiefs subsequently securing his resignation, thus bringing an end to what was dubbed the "Corralito de Villamontes".
 Wishing to uphold democratic appearances, the military allowed Vice President José Luis Tejada Sorzano to assume the presidency and oversee the conclusion of the war.

 Following the coup, in January 1935, Busch was awarded the Grand Cross of Military Merit and in July he was promoted to lieutenant colonel.
 In June of that year, a few weeks after the armistice with Paraguay, President Tejada Sorzano offered him a cabinet position in the Ministry of Defense but this was rejected by the military leadership which proposed Lieutenant Colonel Luis Añez as an alternative.
 On 5 October, the first contingent of demobilized troops along with the high command of the armed forces arrived in La Paz.
 After a few weeks, the military leadership returned to the Chaco to direct troop demobilization and repatriate prisoners of war, leaving Busch as the interim chief of the General Staff based in La Paz.
 He subsequently formed an army garrison made up of a brigade of three regiments from the Chaco cavalry corps.
 In essence, this position gave Busch the ability to control all military actions within the nation's administrative center.